 Picture book illustrator Kari Stai has created a beautiful and intelligent book about all the fantasies and imaginable catastrophes we have in our heads.

-Using her imagination, Ada takes her best friend Rolf with her up into space.
-Rolf always travels with Ada in the conker rocket, or on her flying carpet.
-But when the new girl moves into the street with a trampoline, Rolf wants to go back down and experience speed and excitement for real.
+Using her imagination, Ada takes her best friend Ralph with her up into space.
+Ralph always travels with Ada in the conker rocket, or on her flying carpet.
+But when the new girl moves into the street with a trampoline, Ralph wants to go back down and experience speed and excitement for real.
 Ada’s thoughts become knotted and heavy as stones.

 The fourth book in the series about Yesper and Noper deals with the unfamiliar.
 One day, Yesper and Noper see that they have a new neighbour.
 Yesper is happy, while Noper is extremely sceptical, building a tall fence to stop their neighbour coming to see them.
 Yesper builds a bridge precisely to enable the neighbours to visit each other.
 Hasn’t Yesper heard that you’re not supposed to talk to strangers?
 When their neighbour suddenly closes the curtains, Noper thinks this is clear proof: the neighbour has something to hide!

-Fabulous twist on Noah’s Ark.
+A fabulous twist on the story of Noah’s Ark.
 When water floods the land, old Noah builds a huge ark and takes on board creepy-crawlies, farm animals and wild animals of every type.
 While they are out at sea something awful happens, the boat springs a leak!
 What on earth can they do?
 Luckily Noah knows a way.
 This picture book is a lively retelling of the old fable.
-More…

 “If I could only disappear into the great forest, and come out somewhere else, “ thinks Flopwolf.
 He is a wolf that cannot howl.
 He is not as strong as the others, and he does not look like them.
 And now he’s tired of pretending that he resembles the other wolves.
 Flopwolf has to get out and decides to leave the pack and find out what’s on the other side of the forest.